wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Capacity

 The maximum number of participants that can book a service.

-For appointments, capacity is typically 1 but can be higher for group sessions.
+- __ Appointments__ : Capacity is typically 1 but can be higher for group sessions.
-For classes, capacity determines when individual sessions become fully booked and a [waitlist](#waitlist) activates.
+- __ Classes__ : Capacity determines when individual sessions become fully booked and a [waitlist](#waitlist) activates.
-For courses, capacity determines when the entire course becomes fully booked.
+- __ Courses__ : Capacity determines when the entire course becomes fully booked.

 ## Category